Genesis 37:3 "a coat of many colours" or....?

 There are many Bible translations in multiple languages that translate it just as it stands in the King James Bible.
 We will get to those in a moment.
 But first, let's look at the wild variety of ways some versions have translated what this piece of clothing was that Jacob gave to his favorite son Joseph.

 Darby 1890 - "A VEST of many colors" Youngs 1898 "A LONG coat" RSV - "a LONG ROBE WITH SLEEVES" NIV 1984 edition - "a RICHLY ORNAMENTED ROBE."
 NIV 2011 edition - "AN ORNATE ROBE", J.P.
 Green's - "a LONG COAT REACHING TO HIS FEET."
 The 2011 Common English Bible says: "Jacob made for him a LONG ROBE." and then it Footnotes: "Hebrew uncertain."
-Dan Wallace's NET version has - "and he made a special tunic for him."
+The New Jewish Version 1985 - "an ORNAMENTED TUNIC", The Apostolic Polyglot Bible 2003 - "a MULTICOLORED GARMENT", Dan Wallace's NET version has - "and he made A SPECIAL TUNIC for him.", the Judaica Press Tanach 2004 says: "he made him A FINE WOOLEN COAT.", The Mebust Bible 2007 - "he made him a VARICOLORED TUNIC" and The Hebrew Transliteration Scriptures 2010 has "A COAT OF MANY STRIPES".

 The only one so far in this list that says what our Bible critic says it should be is the Liberal RSV with its "a long robe with sleeves."
 I did find another one like this.
 It's called the Lexham English Bible.
 It came out in 2012 and says: "And he made a robe with long sleeves[a] for him."
 But then it Footnotes OR "of many colors".